 You are embedded in one of the leading research universities and are surrounded by hospitals that people fly to from all over the world for treatment.”

-Pittsburgh has a thriving healthcare community, with over 40 hospitals inside the metropolitan area.
+Pittsburgh has a thriving health care community, with over 40 hospitals inside the metropolitan area.
 All of the rotation sites are located within the city of Pittsburgh.
-Several are located within walking distance from the Graduate School of Public Health.
+Several are located within walking distance from Pitt Public Health.
 The other rotation sites are short bus rides away, and bus transportation is free with the use of a student’s Pitt ID card.

-Rotation schedules are divided into 11 blocks, with each block lasting three to four weeks.
-All students will spend three blocks in Cancer genetics, three blocks in Prenatal genetics, three blocks in Pediatric genetics and one block in Adult genetics.
-In addition, students spend three to four weeks (one block) at an optional rotation site.
+Rotation schedules are divided into 13 blocks, with each block lasting three weeks.
+All students will spend three blocks in cancer genetics, three blocks in prenatal genetics, and three blocks in pediatric genetics as well as one block in adult/specialty genetics, primary care, and a thesis focused block with clinic days in the Center for Advanced Fetal Diagnostics (CAFD).
+In addition, students spend three weeks (one block) at an optional rotation site.
 This allows students the opportunity to select specific training experiences to develop a higher level of expertise based on their interests.